RightToPrivacy/wipri/README.md

 TIP: Want a single 'quasi-permanent' mac address option for ethernet access control list (or wifi)?

-Easy!
+Easy:

 Set up wipri service automatically by running install.sh and choosing: wipri-list -s eth0 (replace eth0 with your device, be it wifi or ethernet) command as your answer on initial install.sh 'boot' question.

-Above is easy.
 Running install.sh automatically creates the first wipri-list valid mac address, adding it to wipri-list's list (during install).

 Since it automatically creates that first mac in your wipri-list 'list', you could leave it to create a single quasi-perm mac address service.